joaopmartinsx/SF-Company/README.md

 # SF-Company
+Português/Brasil:
-O SF (safe) Company é um projeto universitário que foca na proteção dos dados do usuário; desenvolvemos em grupo todo o escopo e estrutura da empresa.
+O SF (safe) Company é um projeto universitário onde elaboramos uma empresa que foca na proteção dos dados do usuário; em grupo, desenvolvemos todo o escopo e estrutura da empresa.

-.
+English/USA:
-The SF (safe) Company is a university project that focus on the user's data security; in group, we developt the scope and all structure for the company.
+The SF (safe) Company is a university project which we elaborate a company that focuses on protecting user's data; in group, we developed the entire scope and structure of the company.